simensrostad/fw-nrfconnect-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

 The library also has integrated support for a proprietary FOTA solution.
 For more information on Azure FOTA, see the documentation on :ref:`lib_azure_fota` library and :ref:`azure_fota_sample` sample.

-The library uses :ref:`Azure SDK for Embedded C` for message processing and other operations.
+The library uses `Azure SDK for Embedded C`_ for message processing and other operations.

 .. important::
    If the server sends a device-bound message when the device is unavailable for a period of time, for instance while in LTE Power Saving Mode, the server will most likely terminate the TCP connection.